lingyuehao/sql_guidebook/README.md

 #### Result:
 ![Query 2 Output](img/results/result_2.png)

+#### Notes:
+- “International” refers to the number of distinct destination countries, not flight frequency.
+- Multi-airport cities may inflate results since each airport is treated independently.

 ### Query 3: Number of Airports Served by Each Airline (Top 15)
 #### SQL Command: